joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 ## Buy One, Get One (BOGO)

 "Buy One, Get One" (BOGO) is a marketing promotion where customers can purchase one product and receive a second product for free or at a discounted price.
-This type of promotion is used to incentivize customers to make a purchase by offering them additional value or savings.
+This incentivizes customers to purchase by offering them savings.

 BOGO promotions can take different forms, such as: